dahas/H.exe/README.md

 ##### Renaming the Exe

 When you apply your changes the executable will be renamed according the value of "OriginalFilename".
-So better check twice that it is named correctly.
+So better check twice that the value of this field is set correctly.

 ## Author